1

 General

 • Works under general guidance.
-New associates are learning to apply licensure to a business environment, complying with regulations, policies, and procedures; work may be peer reviewed for accuracy, quality, and education; collaborates with peers or a manager for assistance and guidance.
+New associates are learning to apply licensure to the business environment, complying with regulations, policies, and procedures; work may be peer reviewed for accuracy, quality, and education; collaborates with peers or manager for assistance and guidance.
 Exhibits accountability for behaviors.
 Ensures compliance with local, state, and federal regulations.

 • Takes the initiative to discuss assignments, expectations, priorities, and deadlines as well as seek guidance and coaching from the manager.
-Notifies manager when workload is light and volunteers for additional work.
+Notifies the manager when the workload is light and volunteers for additional work.
 Adjusts effectively to work within new work structures, processes, requirements, or cultures.
 Additional responsibilities as requested or assigned.

 Minimum requirements